 National Institute of Diabetes and Digestive and Kidney Diseases

 Diabetes information from this agency of the National Institutes of Health.

 A nonprofit health organization dedicated to the prevention and cure of diabetes.
 (En español)

 A comprehensive guide to kidney function and disease that also includes FAQs, links, and related references for cardiovascular complications.

 Texas Medical Center Resources

-All adult patient services for the Texas Heart Institute are provided through its affiliation with St. Luke's Episcopal Hospital, located in the Texas Medical Center in Houston, Texas, USA.
+All adult patient services for the Texas Heart Institute are provided through its affiliation with Baylor St. Luke’s Medical Center, located in the Texas Medical Center in Houston, Texas, USA.
 Click here for more information.

 Texas Children's Hospital